Financial Aid Glossary

 Student Aid Report (SAR) – The SAR is a paper or electronic document giving students some basic information about their eligibility for federal student aid and the answers to the questions on the FAFSA.

-Selective Service Registration – Male students ages 18-25, citizen or eligible non-citizens, and not currently on active duty in the Armed Forces must register or arrange to register with the Selective Service for military draft to receive federal student aid.
+Selective Service Registration – Male students ages 18-25, citizens or eligible non-citizens, and not currently on active duty in the Armed Forces must register or arrange to register with the Selective Service to receive federal student aid.

 Verification – A process used to confirm data reported on the FAFSA.
 Institutions are authorized to obtain documentation to confirm the information reported on the FAFSA.